LERCAutomation/DataSearches-UserGuide/preface/preface.rst

 * Have an understanding and experience of IT systems management.
 * Understand relational database structures.
-* Be an expert user of Microsoft Access.
 * Have qualifications, certified training or equivalent experience in managing databases using that system.
 * Have certified training or equivalent experience in advanced features of the relevant GIS software.
+* Become familiar with how the Data Searches tool has been configured within the organisation.
 * Have a good understanding of XML.

+.. raw:: latex

+   \newpage

 .. index::
-	single: Reading Guide
+	single: Reading guide

 Reading Guide
 =============